God Shuffled His Feet (song)

 "God Shuffled His Feet" is a song by Canadian folk rock group Crash Test Dummies and was the fourth and final single from their 1993 album of the same name.
 The synthesized guitar solo is performed by guest artist Adrian Belew.
-Released in October 1994, the song reached number 14 on Canada's RPM Top Singles chart, topping the Adult Contemporary chart in the process, and peaked at number three in Iceland.
+Released in October 1994, the song reached number 14 on Canada's RPM 100 Hit Tracks chart, topping the Adult Contemporary chart in the process, and peaked at number three in Iceland.

 Music video

 The music video directed by Tim Hamilton features a group of people gathering in a theatre to hear God speak only to find out that he is a puppet operated by an old man in the back (a la The Wizard of Oz).